kunalarya/notes/notes/Equivalent Gates.md

 \end{aligned}
 $$

-But, we know that global phase is not measurable, so we can assume that the negative sign is the same as a $\pi$ global phase:
+But, we know that global phase is not measurable, so we can assume that the negative sign is the same as a $2\pi$ global phase:

 $$